Esri/arcgis-pro-sdk-community-samples/Editing/AnnoTools/AnnoTools (C#).md

 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
 1. Download the Community Sample data (see under the 'Resources' section for downloading sample data)
 1. Make sure that the Sample data is unzipped in c:\data
-1. The project used for this sample is 'C:\Data\SampleAnno.aprx'
+1. The project used for this sample is 'C:\Data\SampleAnno\SampleAnno.aprx'
 1. In Visual studio click the Build menu.
 Then select Build Solution.
 1. Click Start button to open ArcGIS Pro.
 1. ArcGIS Pro will open, select the SampleAnno.aprx project